alexdiliberto/alexdiliberto.github.io/_posts/2014-06-01-ember-toggle-all-checkbox.md

 });
 {% endhighlight %}

-Finally, you can see my {% i %}App.ColorController{% ei %} which acts as an {% i %}itemController{% ei %} for each object in the model array.
+Finally, you can see my <code class="inline-code">App.ColorController</code> which acts as an <code class="inline-code">itemController</code> for each object in the model array.

 {% highlight javascript linenos %}
 App.ColorController = Ember.ObjectController.extend({